Working with Codistributed Arrays

 N rows, if

-divisible by the number of workers, MATLAB stores the same number of rows (
+is evenly divisible by the number of workers, MATLAB stores the same number of rows (

 each worker.
 When this number is not evenly divisible by the number of workers,